nikans/MonarchRouter/README.md

 A lightweight yet powerful state-based router written in Swift.

+Common URL conventions are used for routing.
+It's designed for you feel at home if you ever developed a server-side app routing.

 Monarch Router is a declarative routing handler that decouples ViewControllers from each other via Coordinator and Presenters.
-Monarch Router fits right in with Redux style State Flow and Reactive frameworks.
+It fits right in with Redux style State Flow and Reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.
 Presenters abstract UI creation and modification.

+Monarch Router is distributed via SPM and Cocoapods.

 *Monarch butterflies weight less than 1 gram but cover thousands of miles during their migration.
 It's considered an iconic pollinator and one of the most beautiful butterfly species.*